 Both of these table saws are stable and doesn’t wobble.
 So, whichever saw you go for between the Hitachi and DeWalt, you won’t have to worry about stability.

 Performance and Efficiency

 If you lack a cleaner finish, having more power isn’t that important.
-Therefore, you need to be keen on the table, blade and bevel of the saw.
+Therefore, you need to be keen on the table, blade, and bevel of the saw.
 The Dewalt comes with a 10-inch 24-tooth carbide blade, while the Hitachi comes with a 10-inch 40 tooth carbide blade.
-More teeth doesn’t mean the blade is better or going to make a better cut when you’re working with wood.
+More teeth don’t mean the blade is better or going to make a better cut when you’re working with wood.
 Believe it or not, the opposite is true.
-More teeth means that is going to be more heat and this is going to lead to slower cuts.
+More teeth mean that there’s going to be more heat and this is going to lead to slower cuts.
 Having between 20-30 teeth on a 10-inch blade is ideal.
 Therefore, when it comes to handling solid wood, the DeWalt has a one-up over the Hitachi.

 Motor Speed and Cutting Power

 A good table saw should be powered by 15 amp motors and have a 10-inch blade.
 The DeWalt saw looks a lot like the Hitachi, but are they similar in performance?
 Both of these table saws have 15 amp motors, but the RPMs are different.
 The DeWalt has a blade speed of 4800 RPM, while the Hitachi has a blade speed of 4500 RPM.
 This means that the DeWalt motor has more speed as well as cutting efficiency.

 When it comes to the Hitachi C10RJ and the DeWalt DWE7491RS, the one you choose is fully up to you.